grishavanika/grishavanika.github.io/cpp_tips_tricks_quirks.md

 Notes:

  * be carefull when mixig DLLs: Global_Seq() must be in a single DLL/exe
- * ids are NOT persistent: could be different from run-to-run or build-to-build for the same types
+ * ids are NOT persistent: could be different from run-to-run for the same types
  * similarly, not crossplatform
  * and not thread-safe
+ * `Global_Seq()` must be static local to avoid initialization order fiasco

 but could be made good enough for specific use-case.